Must do’s/next steps (after you've paid your enrollment deposit)

 Transcripts should be sent directly from the high school or agency prior to Orientation at the following locations:

 - SUNY Broome Admissions Office, PO Box 1017, Binghamton, NY 13902

 - Binghamton University Undergraduate Admissions, PO Box 6001, Binghamton, NY 13902-6001

-Timely receipt of transcripts and test scores will ensure that advisement is accurate and assures that no holds are placed on your student account at Binghamton University and/or SUNY Broome (preventing you from completing essential, future online transactions).
+Timely receipt of transcripts and test scores will ensure that advisement is accurate and that no holds are placed on your student account at Binghamton University and/or SUNY Broome (preventing you from completing essential, future online transactions).

 Know your B-Numbers

 The B-Number is the primary identification number for students at Binghamton.
 To access it, log into the Binghamton portal, my.binghamton.edu, click on the BU BRAIN Self-Service icon in the top left-hand corner, select the "Home" tab and click on "What's My B-Number?"
-You will be able to access this after your pay your enrollment deposit.
+You will be able to access this after you pay your enrollment deposit.

 For SUNY Broome, you will receive a letter via the US postal service that includes your SUNY Broome B#, email address and temporary password after you make your enrollment deposit.

 To receive proper credit for any AP courses taken, you must have your AP scores sent to Binghamton University.
 If you did not send your scores using the AP Answer Sheet, you may order score reports online, or by mail or fax.
 Please make sure that you follow the instructions based on how you're requesting your scores to be sent.
 Note: Binghamton University's school code is 2535 and SUNY Broome's is 2048.
 Test scores may receive credit based on the policy established by the State University of New York.
 You should also bring your student copy with you to your summer academic advising meeting.